 Considered the father of Texas literature, J. Frank Dobie (1888-1964) was a visionary environmentalist.
 He was also decades ahead of his time in championing civil rights.
-He produced some of the best-informed writing about Texas -- much of which is showcased in the new book and exhibition that is drawn from the substantial Dobie archive at The Wittliff Collections.
+He produced some of the best-informed writing about Texas -- much of which is showcased in the brand new book and exhibition drawn from the major Dobie archive at The Wittliff Collections.

 “Dobie is best known for his tales of old-time Texas,” says Wittliff literary curator Steve Davis.
 “But in reality he captured priceless social history -- he found the vibrant human stories that were overlooked by historians of his era.
 That’s why his work holds up so well today.”